davemgj84/theFilmAwards/README.md

 # Notes - "The Film Awards"

 This is a front-end app that allows users to search OMDB (The Open Movie Database), for their favorite films.
-They can nominate up to 5 films for a "Shoppie" award.
+They can nominate up to 5 films for an award.
 Once they have nominated 5 films, they will get a notification thanking them for their nominations.
 Users may also remove nominations if they change their mind.

 - It should be noted that this was originally created for a coding challenge, and was not developed for mobile devices.
 It is ideally presented on screen sizes of a laptop or larger due to the original contraints of the challenge.